Apoorva-lokhande/DevSecOps-Internship/docs/SAST.md

 #### Static and Dynamic Analysis

 All the stages that follow the Build Stage, except for the last two stages, are for performing static analysis and dynamic analysis on DVNA and later being stored in a folder `reports` in `jenkins` home directory.

 #### Remove DVNA from Jenkins

 After the scans are complete, the containers running in Jenkins VM are stopped and removed.
 Since we're working with a containerized application (DVNA), we need to perform tests on the latest available image on DockerHub.
-Hence, we remove the existing local `appsecco/dvna` docker container to avoid running a container with older release of the application image.
+Hence, we remove the existing local `appsecco/dvna` docker container to avoid running a container with an older release of the application image.
 On the other hand, you don't need to remove the mysql:5.7 container, since we require v5.7 and not the latest version.

 #### Deployment

-Finally, the satge `deploy to dvna`, operations are performed on VM over SSH which was configured previously.
+Finally, in the stage `deploy to dvna`, operations are performed on VM over SSH which was configured previously.
 The two containers, `dvna-app` and `dvna-mysql` are run and successfully deployed.

 ## Static Application Security Testing

-SAST is a testing methodology that analyses source code, byte code and binaries for bugs and design errors to find [security vulnerabilities](https://www.synopsys.com/blogs/software-security/types-of-security-vulnerabilities/), before the application is compiled.
+SAST is a testing methodology that analyses source code, byte code, and binaries for bugs and design errors to find [security vulnerabilities](https://www.synopsys.com/blogs/software-security/types-of-security-vulnerabilities/) before the application is compiled.

 SAST does not require a working application and can take place without code being executed.
 It helps developers identify vulnerabilities in the initial stages of development and quickly resolve issues without breaking builds or passing on vulnerabilities to the final release of the application.